-Button Function Reset Push this button when the lift system has generated fault errors.
-Keset (See Trouble Shooting in Section 11) Confirm Push this button to confirm a user enabled feature.
-Once pushed and released allows the lift system to raise/lower.
-Indicator light must be ON (green) before any operation t Enable raise/lower the system.
-Button indicator light remains ON (green) for 5 seconds after being pushed.
-Park Park the lift system so the load is mechanically supported Falk down stop lugs.
-See Section 2.7 for more information.
-When this button is pushed the lift system will lower until the Lower button is released.
+Button Name Function 1 Enable Once pushed and released allows the lift system to raise/lower.
+Must be ON (green) before any operation that will raise/lower the system.
+Button remains ON (green) for 5 seconds after being pushed.
+2 Single/ Paired Begin Single/Paired operation of the lift system.
+See Section 2.11 for further details.
+3 Park Park the lift system so the load is mechanically supported on the down stop lugs.
+See Section 2.12 for more information.
+4 Lower When this button is pushed the lift system will lower until the button is released.
 The Enable button must be pushed, released, and be ON (green) for the system to lower.
-See Section 2.5.
-When this button is pushed the lift system will raise until the Raise button is released.
+See Section 2.6.
+5 Raise When this button is pushed the lift system will raise until the button is released.
 The Enable button must be pushed, released, and be ON (green) for the system to raise.
-See Section 2.5.
+See Section 2.6.
+6 Battery Charge Level Shows the current charge level of the batteries.
+Pushing this button will display the Battery Voltage panel described in Section 2.6.